 This procedure is an alternative if you are overweight or obese, and exercise and diet haven’t worked for you.

 Just like other weight-loss procedures, an intragastric balloon demands commitment to a healthier lifestyle.
-It is critical to make long-term healthy changes to your lifestyle to help guarantee the long lasting results of the intragastric balloon procedure.
+It is critical to making long-term healthy changes to your lifestyle to help guarantee the long-lasting results of the intragastric balloon procedure.

 Why it’s performed